katsamapol/Adversarial-Attack-to-Image-Caption/README.md

 ```

 ## Getting Data
-- Download MSCOCO2014 [training](http://images.cocodataset.org/zips/train2014.zip) and [validation](http://images.cocodataset.org/zips/val2014.zip) images.
+This repository supports working with MSCOCO2014 dataset and Flickr8K dataset.
+- IF you choose to work with MSCOCO2014, download [training](http://images.cocodataset.org/zips/train2014.zip), [validation](http://images.cocodataset.org/zips/val2014.zip), and [test](http://images.cocodataset.org/zips/test2014.zip).
+- IF you choose to work with Flickr8k, the dataset can be requested [here](https://forms.illinois.edu/sec/1713398).
 - Download captions of the images created by Andrej Karpathy and Li Fei-Fei in JSON blobs format [here](https://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip).
-- This repository supports Flickr8k dataset too.

 ## Data Preprocessing
 - In the third line of `params_class.py`, specify data path to your working directory e.g., `data_path = "/[dir_name]/data/"`
 - Your Karpathy's JSON files should be extracted to the same directory i.e., `/[dir_name]/data/caption_datasets/`
-If you choose to work with MSCOCO2014 dataset
-- Your images folder should look like `/data/images/coco2014/train2014/` for train2014.zip, `/data/images/coco2014/val2014/` for val2014.zip, and `/data/images/coco2014/test2014/` for test2014.zip
+- If you choose to work with MSCOCO2014, your images folder should look like `/data/images/coco2014/train2014/` for train2014.zip, `/data/images/coco2014/val2014/` for val2014.zip, and `/data/images/coco2014/test2014/` for test2014.zip
-If you choose to work with Flickr8K dataset
-- Your images folder should look like `/data/images/flickr8k/`
+- If you choose to work with Flickr8K, your images folder should look like `/data/images/flickr8k/`

 Then run
 ```